 - Dimethicone is a slippery form of silicone derived from sand.
 It's also described as a silicon-based polymer, meaning it's a large molecule made up of several smaller units bonded together.
 There are different grades of silicone, and cosmetics-grade silicones tend to create an elegant, silky, and spreadable texture in skincare products (what's not to love?).
-Non-comedogenic and FDA-approved, Dimethicone is a very desirable ingredient because it can deliver the active ingredients in the product and immediately smooth the look of imperfections.
+FDA-approved, Dimethicone is a very desirable ingredient because it can deliver the active ingredients in the product and immediately smooth the look of imperfections.

 - This highly advantageous ingredient is utilized in personal care products as anti-foaming agent, skin protectant, and skin conditioner.
 Generally speaking, it gives products that luxurious lubricity, slip, and good feel.
 It can also be used to help reduce the effect that some creams have on skin with immediate application.
 It soothes and protects against moisture loss when used in larger quantities, improves product flow and spreadability, and becomes an excellent waterproofing material for sunscreen emulsions.
 It also helps reduce the greasiness often found in high-SPF formulas yet allows skin to breathe.

 - You can find Dimethicone in pretty much all makeup and skincare products, most prevalently in foundation, facial powder, eye shadow, and eye liner.